dariolupo/Daze_Theme/README.md

   - Game list icon height: **30**

 - **Grid view**
-  - Show game names on Grid view: **True** if you wish to have names + star rating displayed under games
+  - Show game names on Grid view: **True** if you wish to have names under games
   - Darken not installed games: **False**
   - Cover art rendering
     - Aspect Ratio: **3:4** (or up to your taste; rounded covers are compatible with any aspect ratio starting from v1.2)